bschonec/DO180/README.md

 Persistent volume: defines storage persistent volume claim:
 ConfigMaps and secrets:

+"oc port-forward"is used only for use on the local machine .. for testing "oc expose port" is used for world-wide use.

 sudo oc expose <service name>  # creates a route to the service